djhemath/hemath.dev/content/blog/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 ## Setting up Rollup

-Let’s head straight to the terminal and install a bunch of packages that’ll help us roll-up (bundle) things.
+Let's head straight to the terminal and install a bunch of packages that'll help us roll-up (bundle) things.

 ```bash